Healthy Homes Assessment Bridge Pā

 Insulation Bridge Pā

-Insulation needs to be in compliance with the R-values required for your area
+Insulation requirements to meet the R-values for your area

-The "R" stands for thermal resistance, and is a measure of how well insulation is able to resist heat flow.
-The greater the R-value, the more efficient the insulation.
+The "R" stands for thermal resistance and is a gauge of how well insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – all part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3